davidagross/mathgenes/README.md

   Michael Malcolm | Stanford University | 1973 | 36
 ```

-who are not yet downloaded.
+whose fulle genes are not yet downloaded.
 To downloaded and look at their genes:

 ```
 >> g.downloadStudents;